tempname11/WorkingTitle4/notes/short_term.md

 # milestone: DDGI
-  --- should be really good
+  --- should work well

   - hysteresis: previous probe maps -> new probe maps
   - variable probe grid

-  --- should work
+  --- should work OK in more general scenarios

-  - textures
+  :Textures
+  :ProbeGrid
+  :WorldSpaceNormals

-  --- should be functional in limited scenarios
+  --- should be functional in current test scene

-  - final probe equation
-  - probe packing
-  - multiple rays
+  :ProbeEquation
+  :ProbePacking
+  :ManyRays